-As luck would have it, that very weekend, mom met someone who used Poly-MVA for their humans but said it was used for animals too.
+As luck would have it, that very weekend, mom met someone who used Poly-MVA.
 After mom did some (well a Lot) of research she got Poly for me.
-Within days I felt better, my family noticed I was doing better so they decided to turn me into a canine Guinea Pig.
+Within days my energy got better, my family noticed I was doing better so they decided to turn me into a canine Guinea Pig.
 Some days they would give me this or that and on others the Poly.
-When I took the other things, there was no difference BUT when I took Poly I felt so much better… walked better, less head tilt, slower eye reflexes.
-It wasn’t right away but mom was told it could take weeks or longer and within 10 – 14 days, my eyes were doing great and within a month I was right as rain.
+When I took the other things, there was no difference BUT when I took Poly I felt so much better… walked better, played and just all around better.
+It wasn’t right away but mom was told it could take weeks or longer and within 10 – 14 days I was doing great and within a month I was right as rain.

 That was over a year and a half ago and I am still doing great; gray faced and slower than the lightning bolt I used to be but still going up and down the wooden stairs and getting up on the couch for my naps.
-My humans give me Poly almost every day, but if they forget for a day and especially if they forget for more than a day I don’t seem to be as stable or energetic.
-Some days I seem to struggle a bit more (did I mention I also have arthritis in my back feet, just like my mom) so my mom will up my daily dosage for a day or two until I feel better.
-It’s important to understand my daily does is about a quarter to half a teaspoon and my increased dose is between one teaspoon and a tablespoon (if I’m really struggling).
+My humans give me Poly almost every day, but if they forget for a day and especially if they forget for more than a day I don’t seem to feel as healthy or energetic.
+Some days I seem to struggle a bit more so my mom will up my daily dosage for a day or two until I feel better.
+It’s important to understand my daily does is about a quarter to half a teaspoon and my increased dose is between one teaspoon and a tablespoon (if I’m really lagging).
 Like any supplement it is important to get proper diet, exercise and use additional supplements as necessary.
 Mom heard that Poly works better with vitamin A so she gives me carrots, sweet potatoes, etc with my dinner.
 Also, I gotta say, Poly has an interesting taste so mommy sometimes puts it in ground beef cups or steak bites for a treat.
 However, most of the time she just mixes it in with my kibble along with table scraps (I only get those now that I’m a gray-face, not recommended for you young pups) and veggies.
 Mom and I both also take CoQ10, turmeric, and fish oil.
-Research and talk to your doctor and naturopath about the supplements that are best for you, and don’t forget your Poly-MVA, it is a life changer.
+Research and talk to the professionals about the supplements that are best for you, and don’t forget your Poly-MVA, it is a life changer.

 Here are some pictures of me enjoying my Poly-MVA dinner with carrots and peas, and ground beef cups.